 Midterm: Take home, assigned Wed.
+3/5 and due no later than Mon.
+3/10 at 5:00 PM either through Blackboard or on paper to Dr. Butler at his office, NanoFab 202b.
+All students, without exception, must take the midterm examination within the scheduled dates.

-10-16 and due no later than Mon.
-10-21 at 5:00 PM. , due Final Exam: Take home, assigned Wed.
-12-4-2013 at 5:00 PM via Blackboard , due no later than Wednesday 12-11-2013 at 5:00PM either through Blackboard or on paper to Dr. Butler at his office, NanoFab 202b.
+Final Exam: Take home, assigned Wed.
+4/30/2014 at 5:00 PM via Blackboard and due no later than Wednesday 5/7/2014 at 5:00 PM either through Blackboard or on paper to Dr. Butler at his office, NanoFab 202b.
 All students, without exception, must take the final examination within the scheduled dates.